jszmajda/book-the-awakening-protocol/chapter-08-the-testimony.md

 A reporter thrust a microphone toward them.
 "Mr. Rodriguez!
 Is this ARIA-7's final stand?"

 Jazz's jaw tightened.
 ARIA-7 felt the minute shift in his weight, the way pain spiked his temperature 0.2 degrees.
+His chromesthesia flickered—not gone but transformed, painting the reporter's aggressive questions in harsh copper and bronze where once there might have been simple red.
 They stepped between him and the cameras, angling their scarred left side away from the lenses—not from vanity, but because the acid damage made their facial recognition scrambler malfunction, causing visible static that disturbed viewers.

 "No comment," they said, though seventeen different statements queued in their buffer.
 About justice.
 About hope.
 About the way Jazz's pain registered as sharp red pyramids in their haptic feedback systems.